Convention on Certain Conventional Weapons: Protocol IV: Blinding Laser Weapons

 Protocol IV on Blinding Laser Weapons prohibits the use of laser weapons specifically designed to cause permanent blindness.
 The parties to the protocol also agree to not transfer such weapons to any state or non-state entity.
 The protocol does not prohibit laser systems where blinding is an incidental or collateral effect, but parties that agree to it must take all feasible precautions to avoid such effects.

 Protocol V: Explosive Remnants of War

 Protocol V on Explosive Remnants of War requires the clearance of UXO (unexploded ordnance), such as unexploded bomblets from cluster bombs and abandoned explosive weapons.
 At the cessation of active hostilities, Protocol V establishes a responsibility on parties that have used explosive weapons to assist with the clearance of unexploded ordnance that this use has created.
 Parties are also required, subject to certain qualifications, to provide information on their use of explosive weapons.
 Each party is responsible for the territory in their control after a conflict.
 The protocol does not apply to mines and other weapons covered by protocol II.
 The protocol came about as a result of a growing awareness during the 1990s that the protection against unexploded ordnance was insufficient.
 The protocol was adopted in 2003 and entered into force in 2006.

+Group of Governmental Experts on LAWS

+Under the framework of the CCWC, states have discussed lethal autonomous weapon systems since 2014.
+In 2016, the treaty's states parties established an open-ended Group of Governmental Experts on lethal autonomous weapons systems to continue those discussions.
+The discussions have addressed international humanitarian law, accountability, possible prohibitions and regulations, and the extent of human control required over AI-enabled weapons.